The Boulevard (stadium): 1927–1934

 The stadium first hosted greyhound racing in 1927 when the Associated Greyhound Racecourses Ltd promoted a meeting on 2 July.
 The track was soon to be one of three greyhound stadiums operating in Hull after two more followed suit, within one year Craven Park stadium had opened and in 1934 the Craven Street track opened but the latter was short lived.

 The football team moved out after finding a new home at Boothferry Park in August 1947 and the greyhound racing soon followed after coming to an end on 11 December 1948.
 Despite the Boulevard being considerably bigger than Craven Park the difference in popularity and tote turnover was significant.

 In 1947 the tote turnover of Craven Park was £578,628 compared to the Boulevard's £23,263.

 2003–2009

 In 2003 Hull F.C. found a new ground at the KC Stadium joining up with the football team and putting the stadium under imminent threat of closure.
-Luckily the greyhound operation had just finished at the New Craven Park and transferred to the Boulevard saving the stadium from closure.
+The greyhound operation had just finished at the New Craven Park and transferred to the Boulevard saving the stadium from closure.

 The track was constructed with a circumference of 387 metres and distances of 270, 460, 655 and 845 metres.
 Racing started in December 2003 with Friday and Saturday night racing under the supervision of Racing Manager, David Gray.

 After the council refused to extend the greyhound racing lease the stadium remained unused until 25 October 2007 when it reopened again for the first time in 28 months.
 Racing changed to Thursday and Saturday nights and Mick Smith was brought in as Racing Manager.